mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### Pro plan <span class="plan-pro"></span>

-The Pro version of MUI X expands on the features of the community version with more advanced capabilities such as multi-filtering, multi-sorting, column resizing and column pinning for the Data Grid; as well as the other advanced components.
+MUI X Pro expands on the Community version with more advanced features and functionality.
+The Data Grid Pro comes with multi-filtering, multi-sorting, column resizing, and column pinning in addition to the baseline features.
+You also gain access to the Date and Time Range Picker components.

 The Pro version is available under a commercial license—visit [the Pricing page](https://mui.com/r/x-get-license/) for details.
-The features exclusive to it are marked with the <span class="plan-pro"></span> icon throughout the documentation.
+Exclusive features are marked with the <span class="plan-pro"></span> icon throughout the documentation.

 These are the Pro npm packages: